The Ranger by Monica McCarty – Highland Guard Book Review

 Arthur’s journey is not about triumph — it is about endurance, sacrifice, and the terrifying vulnerability of loving someone who may one day see you as her enemy.

 Reading the Highland Guard Series?
 I share honest book reviews, reading order notes, and quiet reflections on character-driven historical romance.
+The book is part of my Cozy Book Nook collection of favorite reads.

 Join the My Tasteful Threads newsletter (Books, cozy living, and creative life – no spam.)